rasi10/modernjs-oreilly-async-chap7/readme.md

-## Lecture 4 - Working with AJAX and JSON
+## Lecture 5 -Data from an External API - Chuck Norris Project
-Making get requests with xhr to local json files and putting content into a div.
+Making requests towards an external API -